1. What if I don't speak English?

 When was the last time you left your car or house unlocked in your own home town at night?
 We do!
 Bring your common sense, but the crime rate in La Paz is incredibly low.
 Our police ride bycyles and the town is extremely family-oriented rather than adult-oriented.
 Bring your smile.
 I'ts pretty common in La Paz.

 We encourage C.P.R.
 (Catch - Photo - Release), but you're welcome to take home fresh fish within limits or have some deliciously cooked up at your hotel or any restaurant.
 It's great.
-Bring a small ice chest (20-50 qt) and some zip lock style bags and some duct tape.
+Bring a small ice chest (20-40 qt) and some zip lock style bags and some duct tape.
+"Remember there are no more restrictive weight limits on flights and a 40 quart ice chest when filled with frozen fillets weighs just about 50 pounds."
 Your captain will happily clean your fish and it will be frozen in the hotel freezers until you are ready to take it home.

 Remember, La Paz is mostly a tropical place with a dry climate which explains all the desert we have!
 Daytime temps range from the high 60's in the winter to occasionally 100 in the summer.
 (But it's a "dry heat!")
 Dress accordingly.
 Our hottest month is July, but your most humid month is August, but these are also two of our busiest months.